 Cathryn lamb, LPC

-Establishing a supportive environment in which a person feels comfortable to be vulnerable is my upmost priority.
-From there, we can address whatever needs addressing to move toward healing.
-I am open to meeting with youth, regardless of gender or profile, and their parents/caregivers.
-My intention is to support the family as a whole, however that is feasible.
+Creating a safe place for healing is largely dependent upon feeling safe, feeling seen and feeling supported.
+Establishing this supportive environment is my upmost priority, regardless of whether you come for grief work or parent coaching or to address any number of life’s challenges.
 The ability to create a strong therapeutic relationship and a client’s willingness to engage in this process are two primary factors used to determine if we are a good fit.
 If it turns out we are not, I am happy to refer you to those who can give you what you need.

 Cathryn’s Direct Email: cathryn@ecowellnessbend.com